 - Knead.
 Using the dough hook, continue to mix the dough in the standing electric mixer for 5-6 minutes or knead the dough by hand for about 10 minutes.
 The dough will be more smooth and easily form into a ball when finished.

 - First rise.
 Brush the remaining 1 tablespoon of oil into a large bowl.
 Form the dough into a ball and place it in the bowl.
 Turn the dough over onto the other side and back again to cover lightly in oil.
-Cover with plastic wrap and let rise until double in size, about 1 ½ hours.
+Cover with plastic wrap and let it rise until double in size, about 1 ½ hours.

 - Make the sauce.
 Towards the end of the rising time, make the sauce.
 With your hands, squeeze the tomatoes to crush them and add the tomatoes and sauce to a 12-inch skillet.
-Stir in oil, basil, oregano, garlic salt, and pepper, and simmer over very low heat until thickened, stirring occasionally.
+Stir in oil, basil, oregano, garlic, salt, and pepper, and simmer over very low heat until thickened, stirring occasionally.
 Continue to simmer the sauce during the second rise of the dough and keep on low.

 - Shape and oil the dough.
 Pour 1 tablespoon of oil into a 9-inch cake pan and repeat with a second pan.
 Brush oil around the pans to grease them.
 Divide dough in half and place into a ball.
 Place onto a very lightly floured countertop and roll dough evenly from the center outwards into a 9-inch circle.
-Place half of the dough in a pan and turn it over to grease the top of the dough.
+Place the dough in a pan and turn it over to grease the top of the dough.
 Then, turn it back again so that it is lightly coated in oil.
 It is supposed to look oily.
 Press the dough to reach the edges of the pan.
 It’s okay if the dough stretches back a little.
 As the dough rises, it will fill the pan.
 Repeat the process with the second ball of dough and pan.

 - Preheat.
-Preheat the oven to 475 degrees Fahrenheit.
+Preheat the oven to 475℉.

 - Assemble pizzas.
 Using a spoon, spread ¾ cup of sauce over the dough evenly, leaving ½ inch of dough showing on the edges without any sauce.
 Repeat with the second pan.
 Spread evenly 1 ¼ cups of shredded cheese over the sauce in each pan.